MSFT-srothhaupt/CreateImageURLforCC/README.md

 ## Requirements

 1. The Company Communicator App is already deployed.
-	-This will create an Azure Blob Storage.
+	1.1 This will create an Azure Blob Storage.
 So the for the flow required Blob Storage is already set up and just needs to be adjusted.
-	-We already have the Authors Team set up.
+	1.2 We already have the Authors Team set up.
-	-The **known** Sharepoint-Site can be used to upload the images.
+	1.3 The **known** Sharepoint-Site can be used to upload the images.

 2. The administrator who deployes the Flow needs access to PowerAutomate and the Premium Connectors.
-BUT ONLY HIM, The Flow will run on his behalf.
-So noone else needs the premium license.
+BUT ONLY the admin, The Flow will run on his behalf.
+So no further premium licenses are required.

 ## Deployement Guide

+1. Download the PowerAutomate flow [here](https://github.com/MSFT-srothhaupt/CreateImageURLforCC/raw/main/CreateaURLforuploadedimages._20220707142958.zip) if you have not done it so far.
+2. Extract all files from the **ZIP-Folder**.